NinaLista/Hotkey-Kielitoimisto-Google-Synonyymit/README.md

 - **Pause**
   📘 Looks up the selected text in **Kielitoimiston sanakirja**
-  (reuses the same tab)

 - **Scroll Lock**
   🔎 Searches the selected text on **Google**
-  (reuses the same tab)

 - **Alt + W**
   📖 Looks up the selected text on **Synonyymit.fi**
-  (reuses the same tab)

 ## 🧩 Requirements

-- 🪟 Windows
+- 🪟 Windows PC
 - ⚙️ [AutoHotkey v2](https://www.autohotkey.com/)

 ## ▶️ Usage

 1. If you don't have AHK, install **AutoHotkey v2** from https://www.autohotkey.com/
-2. Download this script and save it locally as a `.ahk` file.
+2. Download the ahk. script file and save it locally as a `.ahk` file.
 3. Before working on your text, double-click the ahk. file to run it (an AutoHotkey icon will appear in the system tray).
 4. Select a word or text in your application (for example Word or Trados).
 5. Press one of the defined shortcut keys:
    - **Pause** → Kielitoimiston sanakirja
    - **Scroll Lock** → Google search
    - **Alt + W** → Synonyymit.fi
-6. The browser opens the site on first use.
-On subsequent uses, the same browser tab is reused and the search word is replaced.
+6. The word is searched from the selected site.
+On subsequent searches, the same browser tab is reused and the search word is replaced.

 To stop the script, right-click the AutoHotkey tray icon and choose **Exit**.